 Luxor Attractions and Entertainment

-When it comes to live entertainment and must-see shows in Las Vegas, the Luxor Resort and Hotel has plenty to offer.
+When it comes to live entertainment and must-see shows in Las Vegas, the Luxor has plenty to offer.
 Shows and exhibitions at the Luxor will cost extra, but you can get special discounts on tickets if you stay at the hotel and resort.
 In 2018, Luxor will welcome the following performers, exhibits, and attractions to various venues within the resort:

 - Blue Man Group: If you love to move your feet and clap your hands, this is one of those shows that is sure to please.
 Loud music, imaginative performance, and a sensory display of lights and movements make this a great act for all audiences.